Adams Academy: History of the academy

 The Adams Academy opened its doors in 1872, and remained in operation until 1908.
 Its peak enrollment was 140 students during the 1876–77 school year.

 The Academy was modeled after its athletic rivals, Phillips Academy and Phillips Exeter Academy.
-Per Adams' wishes, the school curriculum strongly emphasized the study of the classics.
+Per Adams's wishes, the school curriculum strongly emphasized the study of the classics.
 Students were given an education that aimed to prepare them for matriculation at Harvard College.
 By the early twentieth century, however, enrollment was in decline, and the Adams Academy closed in 1908.

 Later uses of the building

-After the Academy closed, the Adams Temple and School Fund sought other uses for the building that were in keeping with John Adams' original bequest.
+After the Academy closed, the Adams Temple and School Fund sought other uses for the building that were in keeping with John Adams's original bequest.
 For many years, it was used by a variety of civic organizations, including the Boy Scouts, American Legion, and the Red Cross.

 In 1972, the building was leased to the Quincy Historical Society, which is now its tenant.
 The Society uses the building as a museum and library.